Co-ops are uniquely poised to help

 “Co-operatives have a long and successful tradition both in Canada and around the world.
 They are driven not solely by profit, but by a desire to bring fairness, equity and justice to the marketplace, and as a result they can achieve many goals that other business models may not.” – Ontario Cooperative Association

-Basically, this means that we are owned by our community and we return our profits to the in the form of member financial benefits (like member pricing and patronage dividends) and a wide variety of community giving programs and local purchasing.
+Basically, this means that we are owned by our community and we return our profits in the form of member financial benefits (like member pricing and patronage dividends) and a wide variety of community giving programs and local purchasing.